Larsende/Agility2020-AS3/class1/module1/module02.rst

 **Exercise 1 - Connect to the Windows host system via RDP**

 #.
-Click on the 'components' tab in your UDF deployment
+Click on the `components` tab in your UDF deployment
     .. image:: /_static/components.jpg

 #.
-Under 'Systems' find the Windows Server 2019 Base and click 'access',then click 'RDP'.
+Under `Systems` find the Windows Server 2019 Base and click `access`,then click 'RDP'.
 This will download a .rdp file to your local machine.

 #.
 Open the .rdp file downloaded in the previous step and click 'continue' when prompted.
 The username and password  is user/user, respectively.